lukaskalvenas/CherryServers-Ansible-OpenFaaS-example/README.md

 ```
 export CHERRY_AUTH_TOKEN="eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXUyJ9"
 ```
 Configure the global variables on the "group_vars/all.yml" file.
+Download and run the <a href="https://github.com/cherryservers/cherryctl" target="_blank">cherryctl</a> script to get a list of server plan IDs.
 ```
 project_id: 88513
 plan_id: 94